-Prince Henry's has a strong tradition of developing student leadership through the appointment of a Head Boy, Head Girl and Deputies and we have recently built on this tradition to allow more students to benefit from taking on extra responsibilities within school.
+Prince Henry's has a strong tradition of developing student leadership through the appointment of Head Students and Deputies and we have recently built on this tradition to allow more students to benefit from taking on extra responsibilities within school.
 The Senior Students, as they are collectively known, help run the Year and Student Council system and have regular meetings with senior staff to channel the suggestions and concerns of students across the school.